-153.18-3.
+803.18-3.
 Cost of Examination.
-The requesting party shall be responsible for the costs of an examination, unbss he Court orders oherwise.
+The requesting party shall be responsible for the costs of an examination, unless the Court orders otherwise.

-153.19.
+803.19.
 Requests for Admission

-153.19-1.
+803.19-1.
 Scope and Procedure.

 (a) Scope.
-A party may serve on any other party a written request to admit, for purposes of the pending action only, the truth of any matters within the scope of Rule 153.14-1 relating to:
+A party may serve on any other party a written request to admit, for purposes of the pending action only, the truth of any matters within the scope of Rule 803.14-1 relating to:

-(1) Facts, the application of hw to fact, or opinions about either; and

-(2) The genuineness of any described documents.
+- (1) Facts, the application of law to fact, or opinions about either; and - (2) The genuineness of any described documents.